 Find Kaitlyn: Kaitlyn's Website

 Lauren Haddad is a mother, homemaker, herbalist and writer who grew up in metro-Detroit, Michigan.
 She lives in a small village in Switzerland with her family, among the wild roses and grapevines.
-Find Lauren: Lauren's Website

 Andrea Harper is a sculptor and writer living in NYC with her partner and four cats.
 Her writing has appeared in The Columbia Journal, Split Lip Magazine and Joyland.
-Find Andrea: Andrea's Website

 Sydney Hegele (they/them) is a fiction author, poet, and essayist from small town Southern Ontario.
 They are the author of The Pump (Invisible Publishing 2021), a National Indie Bestseller, winner of the 2022 ReLit Literary Award for Short Fiction and a finalist for the 2022 Trillium Book Award, and the author of the poetry chapbook The Last Thing I Will See Before I Die (845 Press 2022).
+Their novel Bird Suit, a lakeside gothic & queer folktale, told through myths, conjecture, witness, and belief, which explores intergenerational trauma, faith, mental health, and intimacy in all its forms, is forthcoming from Invisible Publishing in Spring 2024.
+Their essay collection Bad Kids, about their experience of Dissociative Identity Disorder through a pop culture lens, will be edited by award-winning memoirist Alicia Elliot and is forthcoming from Invisible Publishing in Fall 2025.

 Find Sydney: Sydney's Website